Ecommerce Support Specialist: Role & Skills 2026

 -

-Channel coverage: Support chat, email, social media platforms, and voice while staying flexible during peaks and launches.
+Channel coverage: Support chat, email, WhatsApp and social media platforms, and voice while staying flexible during peaks and launches.

 -

-Platform proficiency: Working proficiency across major e-commerce platforms; light technical expertise helps diagnose plug‑ins and payment flows.
+Which Ecommerce Platforms Should Support Specialists Know in 2026?
+Working proficiency across major e-commerce platforms like Shopify; light technical expertise helps diagnose plug-ins and payment flows.

 -